[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 This section gathers books on designing and architecting software and systems.
 The more senior any DevOps, Site Reliability, or Cloud Engineer becomes, the more involved they will have to be in the architecture and design of robust systems.
 Spending time building these skills will come in handy long-term.

-This classic book delves into the universal rules of software architecture and discusses essential principles, use cases, and paradigms relevant to anyone working closely with software.
+This book covers the universal rules of software architecture and discusses essential principles, use cases, and paradigms relevant to anyone working closely with software.

-13. Fundamentals of Software Architecture: An Engineering Approach
+18. Fundamentals of Software Architecture: A Modern Engineering Approach (2nd Edition)

 As advertised, this book provides an engineering approach to software architecture by drilling down to all the essential components, patterns, principles, characteristics, and tools any aspiring software architect needs to kickstart their career.